LorenzoPastore/University-Works/Machine Learning/README.md

 </p>

 # Mushrooms Classification
-This Project has been developed by me and [Lorenzo Pastore](https://github.com/LorenzoPastore).
+This Project has been developed by me and [Raffaele Anselmo](https://github.com/RaffaeleAns).
 This project exploits the capability of Machine Learning algorithms to classify edible and poisonous mushrooms

 The Dataset "Mushrooms Classification" is available on Kaggle: https://www.kaggle.com/uciml/mushroom-classification.